← blog

 mole completion fish > ~/.config/fish/completions/mole.fish

-Then remove the runtime generation from config.fish.
+then remove the runtime generation from config.fish.

 fish